-- (2024) "Weight class bin" means a list of vehicles categorized by GVWR.
-The weight class bins are one of the following: - (A) "Light-duty" means a self-propelled motor vehicle designed for onhighway use with a GVWR of 8,500 lbs. or less.
 Also referred to as Class 1-2a.
-This includes passenger cars, sport utility vehicles, minivans, and light pickup trucks. - (B) "Class 2b-3" means a self-propelled motor vehicle designed for onhighway use with a GVWR from 8,501 lb. to 14,000 lb.
-The types of vehicle in this category generally includes full-size pickup trucks, smaller utility trucks, cargo vans, and passenger vans. - (C) "Class 4-6" means a self-propelled motor vehicle designed for on-highway use with a GVWR from 14,001 lb. to 26,000 lb. - (D) "Class 7-8" means a self-propelled motor vehicle designed for on-highway use with a GVWR greater than 26,000 lbs. - (e) General Requirements. - (1) Reporting.
-All regulated entities must submit information specified in sections 2012.1 and 2012.2 to the Executive Officer.
-Subsidiaries, parent companies, or joint ventures may independently report, or the corporate parent or joint venture business may report on their behalf, as long as all information for subsidiaries, corporate parents, and joint ventures with vehicles over 8,500 lbs. are reported. about each subsidiary These entities with brokerage and/or motor carrier authority must be reported even if no vehicles are owned by that subsidiary, corporate parents, or joint venture. separately to the Executive Officer. by reporting general entity information as specified in section 2012.1, facility information as specified in section 2012.2, and vehicle usage information as specified in section 2012.3, if applicable.
-Vehicles that are under common ownership or control may be submitted separately by each fleet owner.
-Complete information must be reported by April 1, 2021., for their facility operation in 2020 and for any fleet of vVehicles data must be reported as the fleet it was comprised as of January 1, 2021 on a date of the fleet owner's choosing any time after January 1, 2019, to meet the compliance requirements.
+This includes passenger cars, sport utility vehicles, minivans, and light pickup trucks. - (B) "Class 2b-3" means a vehicle with a GVWR from 8,501 lb. to 14,000 lb.
+The types of vehicle in this category generally includes full-size pickup trucks, smaller utility trucks, cargo vans, and passenger vans. - (C) "Class 4-6" means a vehicle with a GVWR from 14,001 lb. to 26,000 lb. - (D) "Class 7-8" means a vehicle with a GVWR greater than 26,000 lbs.

+- (e) General Requirements. - (1) Reporting.
+All regulated entities must submit information about each subsidiary separately to the Executive Officer by reporting general entity information as specified in section 2012.1, facility information as specified in section 2012.2, and vehicle usage information as specified in section 2012.3, if applicable.
+Complete information must be reported by April 1, 2021, for their facility operation in 2020 and for any fleet of vehicles as it was comprised as of January 1, 2021, to meet the compliance requirements.
 Entities may report separately by division, or branch if preferred.
 To the extent reports submitted to CARB contain confidential data, entities may choose to designate that information as confidential per title 17, sections 91000 to 91022. - (2) Method of Reporting.
-Reports submitted to comply with sections 2012.1, 2012.2, and 2012.32 must be submitted online through CARB's Advanced Clean Trucks webpage.

-- (3) Record Retention. \The fleet owner or responsible person official shall maintain the records of their information required by sections 2012.1, 2012.2, and 2012.32 until December 31, 2024, for the overall fleet.
-In addition, the fleet owner or responsible person must maintain all individual fleet, vehicle, contract, and facility records used to compile responses to sections 2012.1, 2012.2, and the data and analysis period used for 2012.32.
-Records must include the following: - (A) For owned on-road vehicles and off-road yard tractors, Mmileage records and dates from records such as maintenance logs, vehicle logs, or-odometer readings, or other records with the information that the reporting entity used to determine their response; - (B) For on-road vehicles and off-road yard tractors not owned but dispatched by the entity, dispatch records and dates, contracts, or other records with the information that the reporting entity used to determine their responses; - (BC) Vehicle registration date and jurisdiction for each owned vehicle in the California fleet; and - (CD) Contracts with subcontractors entities, or, contracts with subhaulers, or other records with the information that an entity used to determine their responses, and contracts for ground transportation needs. - (4) Request to Clarify Reported Data.
-A fleet must respond to requests for clarification of reported information within 14 days of receiving the request from the Executive Officer.
+Reports submitted to comply with sections 2012.1, 2012.2, and 2012.3 must be submitted online through CARB's Advanced Clean Trucks webpage. - (3) Record Retention.
+The fleet owner or responsible person shall maintain the records of their information required by sections 2012.1, 2012.2, and 2012.3 until December 31, 2024, for the overall fleet.
+In addition, the fleet owner or responsible person must maintain all individual fleet, vehicle, contract, and facility records used to compile responses to section 2012.1, 2012.2, and 2012.3 and must include the following: - (A) Mileage records and dates from records such as maintenance logs, vehicle logs, or odometer readings; - (B) Vehicle registration date and jurisdiction for each vehicle in the California fleet; and - (C) Contracts with subcontractors, contracts with subhaulers, and contracts for ground transportation needs.